KxSystems/docs-v1/docs/cloud/aws/app-d-mapr.md

     to consolidate or run Hadoop and kdb+ analytics independently of each other in your organization while sharing the same file-system infrastructure.

-!!! info "MapR is qualified with kdb+"
-	It offers the full POSIX semantics, including through the NFS interface.

 Locking semantics on files passed muster during testing, although thorough testing of region or file locking on shared files across multiple hosts was not fully tested for the purposes of this report.